gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/classic-papers.md

 [Link to paper](https://cr.yp.to/bib/1995/wirth.pdf)

-Wirth elaborates about embracing **simplicity** and **fighting complexity**, both traits mainly forgotten by today's developers and customers.
+Wirth elaborates about embracing **simplicity** and **fighting complexity**, both traits often forgotten by today's developers and customers.
 He makes a clear differentiation between *inherent* complexity and *self-inflicted* complexity.
 The later is the main reason for bulky software.

-His insights about iterative software development, modularization and the decomposition of complex systems are revolutionary.
+His insights about iterative software development, modularization and the decomposition of complex systems are delightful.
 Especially because those insights transition so well into the modern world with microservices.